 Four (4) of the eight (8) PSD Correctional Facilities are located on the island of Oahu.
-They are Halawa Correctional Facility (HCF), Oahu Community Correctional Center (OCCC), Waiawa Correctional Facility (WCF), and Women's Community Correctional Center (WCCC).
-Two (2) of the eight (8) PSD Correctional Facilities are located on the island of Hawaii, and they are the Hawaii Community Correctional Center (HCCC) and Kulani Correctional Facility (KCF).
-Kauai Community Correctional Center (KCCC) is located on the island of Kauai and Maui Community Correctional Center (MCCC) is located on the island of Maui.
+They are HCF, OCCC, WCF, and WCCC.
+Two (2) of the eight (8) PSD Correctional Facilities are located on the island of Hawaii, and they are the HCCC and KCF.
+KCCC is located on the island of Kauai and MCCC is located on the island of Maui.